turbot/steampipe-docs/docs/reference/mod-resources/graph.md

 Node/Edge visualizations allow you to specify a [category](/docs/reference/mod-resources/category) for each node and edge.
 Categories are used to define display properties such as color, title, and icon to provide a consistent look and feel across panels and dashboards.

-Categories may be defined either at the mod level or at the top level of a `graph`, `flow`, or `hierarchy`.
+Categories may be defined either at the mod level or in a `graph`, `flow`, or `hierarchy`.
 When using `node` and `edge` blocks, it is typically preferable to define the categories as top-level, named mod resources.
 This allows you to reference them via the `category` HCL argument in a node or edge.
-When specifying a `category` in SQL, such as when using the monolithic query approach, you will need to define the category at the top level of the graph, flow, or hierarchy.
+When specifying a `category` column in SQL, such as when using the monolithic query approach, you will need to define the category in the graph, flow, or hierarchy.

 ### With blocks